Financial Poise

 How Threat-Savvy Companies Can Defend Against Data Breaches

-To give some idea of the problem and its rapid escalation, 2018’s 12,449 reported data breach incidents represented a 424% increase over the number of incidents reported in 2017.
+To give some idea of the problem and its rapid escalation, in 2024, there were 9,478 publicly disclosed data breach incidents.
+This number represents an approximate 200% increase over the number of incidents reported the year prior.
 Why are these incidents escalating at such a disconcerting rate?
 There are many reasons.

 Advanced Persistent Threats